cgavir29/viper/algoritmo/notes.md

 `performance`
 >change horarios to be arrays
 >presize hashes
->faster python hashes, hashbrown for rust (done)
->do not add all professors to a solution, add them as you assign em (done)
->DELETE CURSOS FROM PROFESOR MAYBE

 `result`
 - make it so gene repair is not random (done but can be improved)